rkiel/npm-power-config/README.md

 }
 ```

 Of course, using the environment as a namespace is not limited to the top level.
-It can be used at lower levels of the namespace and you can change the structure of the output configuration file just like the previous three examples by changing the command-line options specified.
+It can be used at lower levels of the namespace and you can change the structure of the output configuration file, just like the previous three examples, by changing the command-line options specified.

 ```json
 {